Dystonia, chronic pain and the highly sensitive person

 This is an update to a blog I wrote a while ago about a personality trait called “Highly Sensitive Person.”
-It often comes up as a popular topic due to the many people whose well-being is negatively impacted by various stimuli in the environment (sounds, lights, smells, crowds, etc.), so I wanted to share it again with some additional information.
+It often comes up as a popular topic due to the many people whose well-being is negatively impacted by various stimuli in the environment (sounds, lights, smells, crowds, etc.), as well as feeling deep emotions that are exhausting, so I wanted to share it again with some additional information.

-For a long time, it has been my belief that a good number of people with dystonia (which I live with) and other chronic health conditions have similar personality traits, one of them being “Highly Sensitive Person” or HSP.
+For a long time, it has been my belief that a good number of people with dystonia (which I have lived with for almost 20 years) and other chronic health conditions have similar personality traits, one of them being “Highly Sensitive Person” or HSP.
 An HSP is a person having the innate trait of high sensory processing sensitivity (or innate sensitiveness as Carl Jung originally coined it).
 Roughly 15 to 20 percent of the population is considered HSP.

 I go into more detail below, but generally speaking, an HSP has a sensitive nervous system that makes it harder to filter out stimuli (sounds, lights, smells, crowds, etc., as mentioned above), they are aware of subtleties in their surroundings, more easily overwhelmed in a highly stimulating environment, and more in tune with the feelings of others.
 HSPs are often great listeners, cry happy and sad tears more often than others, get overwhelmed at large gatherings, want and need to spend quiet time alone, experience deep empathy for others, and struggle with feelings of anxiety and/or depression, to name just a few.
 Not everyone who is an HSP shares the same attributes and experiences, so these are just a few examples.
 On the surface, being called “highly sensitive” could have negative connotations, but an HSP has many desirable traits.